sahilatahar/50-Days-of-JavaScript/README.md

 # 50 Days of JavaScript by Codedamn

-Here is my solutions for 50 days of JavaScript challenges
+Here is solutions of 50 days of JavaScript challenges

 ### Day 1: 🎲Random Number Generator in Range